ParaCoToUl/noarr-structures/noarr_docs_user/README.md

 noarr::vector<'i', noarr::scalar<float>> my_structure;
 ```

 The only dimension of this *structure* has the label `i` and it has to be specified in order to access individual scalar values.
-But currently the structure has no size, we need to make room for 10 items:
+But currently, the structure has no size, we need to make room for 10 items:

 ```cpp
 auto my_structure_of_ten = my_structure